Chart Color Schemes

 Para Hills was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Para Hills, surveyed in July-August 2016, had a higher cultural diversity than most local areas, with 32.9% of its population born overseas and 27.8% speaking languages other than English at home.
-Christianity was the predominant religion, accounting for 38.1%.
-Islam was overrepresented compared to Greater Adelaide, making up 9.6% versus 8.0%.
+Para Hills, as per the census conducted in June 2016, exhibited higher cultural diversity compared to most local areas, with 32.9% of its population born overseas and 27.8% speaking a language other than English at home.
+Christianity was the predominant religion, accounting for 38.1% of Para Hills' residents.
+Notably, Islam was overrepresented in Para Hills, comprising 9.6% of the population compared to the regional average of 8.0%.

 Frequently Asked Questions - Diversity